werf/werf/docs/pages_en/reference/cheat_sheet.md

 werf kube-run frontend_image --repo ghcr.io/group/project --copy-from "/app/report:." -- go test -coverprofile report ./...
 ```

-Run default command of built image in Kubernetes in a Pod with CPU requests set:
+The command below executes the default command of the built image in the Kubernetes Pod with the CPU requests set:

 ```
 werf kube-run frontend_image --repo ghcr.io/group/project --overrides='{"spec":{"containers":[{"name": "%container_name%", "resources":{"requests":{"cpu":"100m"}}}]}}'
 ```

-### run integration tests
+### Running integration tests

-Generally, you need a production-like environment (prepared with converge or bundle) and a container with a command to run some integration tests (e2e, acceptance, security, etc.).
+Generally, to run some integration tests (e2e, acceptance, security, etc.) you will need a production environment (you can prepare it with converge or bundle) and a container with the appropriate command.

-Run integration tests using converge:
+Running integration tests using converge:

 ```
 werf converge --repo ghcr.io/group/project --env integration
 ```

-Run integration tests using converge to prepare environment and kube-run to run one-off task:
+Running integration tests using converge to prepare the environment and kube-run to run a one-off task:

 ```
 werf converge --repo ghcr.io/group/project --env integration_infra
 werf kube-run --repo ghcr.io/group/project --env integration -- npm run acceptance-tests
 ```

-### prepare release artifact (optional)
+### Preparing a release artifact (optional)

-Use werf bundles to prepare release artifacts that could be tested or deployed later (by the werf or Argo CD, or Helm), and store them into the container registry using a specified tag.
+Use werf bundles to prepare release artifacts that can be tested or deployed later (using werf, Argo CD, or Helm), and save them to the container registry using the specified tag.

-Use helm OCI chart compatible semver tag:
+Using a semver tag that is compatible with the Helm OCI chart:

 ```
 werf bundle publish --repo ghcr.io/group/project --tag 1.0.0
 ```

-Use arbitrary symbolic tag:
+Using an arbitrary symbolic tag:

 ```
 werf bundle publish --repo ghcr.io/group/project --tag latest
 ```

-### deploy application
+### Deploying the application

-Build and deploy the application to production:
+Building and deploying the application to production:

 ```
 werf converge --skip-build --repo ghcr.io/group/project --env production
 ```

-Build and deploy the application using a custom tag built on a previous step :
+Deploying the application you built in the previous step and attaching a custom tag to it:

 ```
 werf converge --skip-build --repo ghcr.io/group/project --use-custom-tag "%image%-$CI_JOB_ID"
 ```

-Deploy previously published bundle with tag 1.0.0 to production:
+Deploying the previously published bundle with the 1.0.0 tag to production:

 ```
 werf bundle apply --repo ghcr.io/group/project --env production --tag 1.0.0